 The double taxation agreement between the UAE and Switzerland covers the following taxes:

 The agreement also covers all similar taxes applied in both countries.
 Should any tax legislation change in one or both countries, the tax authorities are required to notify each other about the changes.
-One of the most important provision of the new double tax treaty between the UAE and Switzerland establishes a residual tax of 5% for dividend payments made to companies holding at least 10% of the voting shares in the company paying the dividends.
+One of the most important provisions of the new double tax treaty between the UAE and Switzerland establishes a residual tax of 5% for dividend payments made to companies holding at least 10% of the voting shares in the company paying the dividends.
 The tax rate in all other cases is 15%.
 Royalties and interests are subject to a 0% tax rate under the UAE-Switzerland double taxation agreement.

 The UAE-Switzerland double tax agreement also contains a rule on interpretation with respect to administrative assistance which was recommended by Swiss officials.
 With respect to taxation, it was established that the taxation of dividends would be enforced in 2013.
 While most taxes will be levied in the country where a Swiss or a UAE company conducts its business operations, capital gains and incomes derived from the sale of shares can be taxed in the country of residence of the company selling the shares.
 If the sold assets are represented by immovable property, the taxation will occur in the country where the property is located.